 - Combine milk, eggs, melted butter, flour, and salt in a blender or with a whisk.
 Mix until smooth.

-- Set a pan over medium heat and grease it with a bit of butter or oil.
+- Set a nonstick pan over medium heat and grease it with a bit of butter or oil.
 Pour about ¼ cup of batter and immediately swirl the pan to spread it thinly and evenly.

 - Cook for about a minute until it looks dry and the edges start to lift off the pan.
 Flip it and cook the other side for half the time.
 Alternatively, you can cover the pan instead of flipping it.

 - Slide onto a plate and repeat the process.
 Grease the pan as needed.
+Crêpes can be made in advance and kept in the fridge for up to 2 days.
+You can also freeze them to make them last longer.

 - Set a skillet over medium-high heat.
 Sauté garlic and onion in oil until softened, about a minute.